 BioCatch Behavioral Biometrics, an alternative cloud-based solution, develops behavioral biometric profiles of online users to recognize a wide range of human and non-human cybersecurity threats.
 Instead of relying on point-in-time detection technology, BioCatch utilizes these biometric profiles to continuously verify the identity of the user throughout a session – not just at the initial login.
 Implementing this pioneering technology helps financial institutions stay ahead of cyberthreats while reducing friction in the user experience.

-These are just a few examples of how Microsoft is working with organizations around the world to deliver improved financial crime prevention solutions.
-To learn more about what Microsoft is doing to help financial institutions overcome the challenges of today’s financial crime ecosystem, join us at SIBOS 2018.
+To learn more about what Microsoft is doing to help financial institutions overcome the challenges of today’s financial crime ecosystem, listen to our webinar.

 Author Bio: André Burrell is the Banking & Capital Markets Strategy Leader on the Worldwide Industry team at Microsoft.
 He began his career at the Federal Reserve Bank of New York as an attorney on enforcement actions related to Anti-Money Laundering (AML) and other compliance lapses.
 André leveraged his extensive experience in banking compliance and risk management at Israel Discount Bank of New York as an Executive Vice President and Chief Compliance Officer and at Deloitte Financial Advisory Services where he was a Senior Manager and led several large-scale projects at domestic and international banks addressing both AML and OFAC violations and remediation efforts.
 Most recently, André served as a panelist at the ACAMS 17th Annual AML & Financial Crime Conference in Las Vegas, where he discussed How Knowing Your Data is the new KYC; and how AI/ML can improve AML and Transaction Monitoring.